hd719/sg-discuss/notes.md

 - NextJS provides a built-in 404 page
 - In this case we put it in the [id] directory this will be the 404 page for the snippets, next js finds the closest 404 page to the route

+## Loading

+- NextJS provides a built-in loading component that can be used to show a loading spinner while the page is loading
+- Same thing as Not Found, we put it in the [id] directory this will be the loading page for the snippets, next js finds the closest loading page to the route

 ## Redirect()

 - Do not put these in try catch blocks because the catch block will think the redirect is an error